 The Workplace Safety and Insurance Act (WSIA) provides employees with health care benefits, and in some cases loss of earnings benefits, in the event that they suffer injuries while performing their job duties.
-Visit the Workplace Safety and Insurance Board website to learn more.

 In the event of an accident, as a manager you are responsible for completing the following forms as needed:

 You can help ensure the safety and productivity of your employees by actively preventing injuries in the workplace.
 Working to prevent injuries helps the town reduce Workplace Safety and Insurance claims and makes your employees feel safe in the workplace.
 It contributes to job satisfaction because you are looking out for their best interests.

 If you have any questions, please contact our Health, Safety and Wellness Consultant.
 Send an email to email@example.com.

 Whenever you learn that one of your employees sustained an occupational injury or disease, you or your departments designate must do the following:

 All employees working for the Town of Oakville are eligible to receive compensation for loss of earnings related to an approved Workplace Safety and Insurance Claim.

 Income replacement benefits will vary depending on the employee group.
 Please contact the HR Disability Associate for more information.